joebmt/allpairs/Readme.md

 ## Overview

-This is a tool to generate All-pairs test combinations from a json, python, or yaml input file using the [allpairspy](https://github.com/thombashi/allpairspy) python library.
+This is a tool to generate All-pairs test combinations from a `json`, `python`, or `yaml` input file using the [allpairspy](https://github.com/thombashi/allpairspy) python library.

 ## What Problem Does allpairs Solve?
 The [allpairspy](https://github.com/thombashi/allpairspy) library gives a very useful library for creating All-pairs combinations.